Lulech23/BluePill/README.md

 Ditch green tint on the default Aya Neo display configuration!

 ## About
 The Aya Neo is an amazing handheld PC, but early units shipped with a default display calibration that leaves much to be desired.
 Like its namesake movie, it possesses a strong green tint out of the box.
 That's fine for moody action films, not so great for an entire user experience.
+We need more blue!

 BluePill is a PowerShell script designed to automate applying a better color profile, which I calibrated myself.
 Achieving true white balance is probably impossible on the current-gen Neo panel, but I was able to reach a pleasing compromise, at the very least.